S1 (Rhine-Main S-Bahn): Taunus railway

 The western branch of the service starts at the central station of Wiesbaden and utilises the oldest railway route of the Rhine-Main area running between Mainz-Kastel and Frankfurt-Höchst parallel to the Main and the Taunus mountains from which the railway line derived its name.
 The about 31 km long route crosses the southern part of Wiesbaden, the Main-Taunus-Kreis and the westernmost part of Frankfurt.
 The service uses the existing double track route together with national, regional, and freight transportation.
 It serves eight stations.
 The Taunus Railway was opened in stages between 26 September 1839 and 19 May 1840 and has been used by S-Bahn services since 1978.

 Main-Lahn railway

 Between Farbwerke and Frankfurt-Griesheim this service shares the Main-Lahn line with freight and shunting operations.
 National and regional services use the parallel running Taunus railway in this section.
 The Main-Lahn railway was completed on 15 October 1877 and has been used by S-Bahn services since 1978.

 City tunnel

 The city tunnel is an underground, pure S-Bahn route used by almost all services (except for the S7 service which terminates at the central station).
 The tunnel was opened in four stages in 1978, 1983, 1990 and 1992.
-In a short section between Mühlberg and Offenbach-Kaiserlei the South Main railway is used.
+In a short section between Mühlberg and Offenbach-Kaiserlei the Frankfurt Schlachthof–Hanau railway is used.
 The section from Mühlberg to Offenbach Ost through the Offenbach City Tunnel was opened in 1995.